 Principle 2: Presume Competence

 All students are individuals who can learn, apply, and enjoy mathematics.
 The activities in these materials position students to capitalize on their existing abilities, and provide supports that eliminate potential barriers to learning when they arise.
-Each lesson is designed for wide range of ability, and all students are given access to grade-level problems.
+Each lesson is designed for a wide range of ability, and all students are given access to grade-level problems.
 Student competence to engage with mathematical tasks should be assumed, with additional supports provided only when needed.

-Principle 3: Strengths-based approach
+Principle 3: Strengths-Based Approach

 All students, including students with disabilities, are resourceful and resilient members of the mathematics community.
 When the unique strengths and interests of students with disabilities are highlighted during class discussions, their contributions enhance the learning of all students in the classroom.